Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 9. As a site user, i can Create, read, update and delete posts so that i can manage my content.
 10. As a site user, i can have my own profile page so that i can provide my information.
 11. As a site user, i can edit my settings so that i can update my information in the future.
-12. As a site admin, i can create draft posts so that i can finish writing them later.
+12. As a site user i can log in or out of my account so that i can kepp my account secure.
 13. As a Site user, i can approve or disapprove comments so that i can filter out comments.
 14. As a Site user, i can add a image to my post so that i have a image with my text.
 15. As a site user i can delete my account so that users wishing to close can do that.
 16. As a site user i can reply to a comment so that i can respond.
 17. As a site user i can search for a post so that i can quickly find a post that i am looking.
-18. As a site user i can log in or out of my account so that i can kepp my account secure
+18. As a site admin, i can create draft posts so that i can finish writing them later.
 # Design

 ## CRUD Functionality